General Education Courses

 Some or all general education courses may be waived through transfer credit from your previous college experience and depends on your selection of major emphasis.
-The rest you will typically complete one at a time as you make your way through your program, working with your Academic Advisor each term to build your personalized Degree Plan.
+The remaining courses you will typically complete one at a time as you make your way through your program, working with your Academic Advisor each term to build your personalized Degree Plan.

 General education provides students the opportunity to develop understandings, abilities, values, and attributes which enable them to apply their knowledge, skills, and talents to make judicious decisions and to analyze and solve human problems within a global community.